HorizenOfficial/eon/doc/howto/delegatedstakingcontract.md

 ## Rewards Calculation

-The rewards foe each delegator in an epoch `N` are calculated as the following:
+The rewards for each delegator in an epoch `N` are calculated as the following:

 ```
 reward_at_epoch_N = (total_reward_for_forger_at_N-2 * current_delegator_stakes_at_epoch_N) / total_delegator_stakes_at_epoch_N